 We are proud of our efforts to be environmentally responsible.
 We haul away and recycle your old doors and parts, and we utilize GPS systems, geo-targeted scheduling, and active dispatch techniques to reduce trip miles.

 Yes, your garage door is the largest moving object on your home and requires maintenance.
 Follow the maintenance recommendations in your installation manual on an annual basis.
 Contact us for an inspection or maintenance.

 Can you make my garage door so it's not so loud and noisy?

 Yes, we can.
-Precision Garage Door of Salt Lake offers ultra-quiet garage door openers and super quiet ball-bearing rollers.
+Precision Garage Door of Spokane offers ultra-quiet garage door openers and super quiet ball-bearing rollers.
 One visit from us and you will have the quietest garage door in the neighborhood.

 My door opens very slowly; can I make it faster?

 Yes.
 You can adjust the opener to exert more force on the door.
 The greater the force setting, the harder the opener will push or pull the door.
 Never adjust the opener to a higher force if your door is unbalanced or sticking, and test the safety reverse system after adjusting the opener.
 If the door is hard to lift, call Precision Garage Door of Spokane to adjust the door.

 We heard a loud noise in the garage and cannot open the garage door now.
 What could be wrong?